VK6NX/Remote_ATU/README.md

 Remote ATU can be used either in remote mode (mounted on mast directly connected to Antenna input) or in common mode (at transceiver end).<br />

-<b> Features highlights</b><br />
+###  Features highlights
-* <li> Capability of T-match and 2x L-match configurations within same device.
+* Capability of T-match and 2x L-match configurations within same device.
 It either operates in classic T-match C1-L-C2 mode, or C1-L, or L-C2 mode.
 * Multi-algorithm: each described above mode operates via two different tuning algorithms.
 * From 0.01W to 200W tuning power and from 0.01W to 2KW operational power.
 * Unlimited ATU type presets and Antenna presets (unlimited).